2023 Candlelight Gala

-We are setting the bar high in 2018.
-We have ambitious goals to raise double what we donated last year to the Boston Children's Hospital.
-We are greatly appreciative of any amount of money that you can donate.
-Even if it's $1.00, everything counts.
+We have ambitious goals to raise more funds and awareness for CHDs.
+We are greatly appreciative for any amount of money that is donated, everything counts.
 Please click the Donate Now button below to donate.

 YOUR DONATIONS OF ANY AMOUNT ARE GREATLY APPRECIATED AND EVERY DOLLAR GOES TO HELPING THE CHILDREN THAT ARE AFFECTED.

 The Heart Warrior Foundation was created by the DiFava and Adamson families who were directly affected by Congenital Heart Defects (CHD) in their two children Genevieve and Will.
 After seeing firsthand the impact CHD’s have on the entire family unit, the DiFavas and Adamsons decided to create a nonprofit organization in which the goal is to support, educate, and raise funds and awareness for families affected by CHDs.
 In the year 2016, with the support of friends and family, they were able to raise and donate $12,000 to The Heart Center at Boston Children’s Hospital.
 Seeing the great potential of the impact they could have on affected families led to the creation on the Heart Warrior Foundation.

 Quality of Life

 Improve the health and quality of life outcomes of CHD's through funding advancements in research.

 Develop a stronger support network for siblings of CHD patients and also recognize the courage they possess during a difficult time.